 The proposed national legal framework still requires ratification of the UNIDROIT Convention on Stolen or Illegally Exported Cultural Objects (Rome, 24 June 1995).
-During the current year, the Superintendence has initiated the final proceedings to sign and ratify this convention as indicated under article 50 (1) of the Cultural Heritage Act 2002.
+The Superintendence has initiated the final proceedings to sign and ratify this convention as indicated under article 50 (1) of the Cultural Heritage Act 2002.